webyda/skick/README.md

 ### Handshake Sequences
 Imagine for a moment that your Skick application has several classes of user sessions.
 Maybe they represent different user tiers or perhaps one skick instance runs several different services.
-In many such situations there are substantial benefits to be gained from allowing us to reuse those sequences of sessions and subsessions that the system proceeds through before a fully authenticated and initiated user session is in place.
+In many such situations there are substantial benefits to be gained from allowing us to reuse sequences of sessions and subsessions that the system proceeds through before a fully authenticated and initiated user session is in place.
 Skick has a mechanism for this called a
 *handshake sequence*.

 We may declare that a function is a `handshake` by using the `@skick.handshake`